RealityBending/RealityBending.github.io/content/jobs/phd.md

 - The [**South East Network of Social Scientists (SeNSS)**](https://senss-dtp.ac.uk/apply)
 - The [**South Coast Biosciences Network (SoCoBio)**](https://southcoastdtp.ac.uk/funding/)
 - The [**Joint China Scholarship**](https://www.sussex.ac.uk/study/fees-funding/phd-funding/view/1539-China-Scholarship-Council-CSC-University-of-Sussex-Joint-Scholarships-2023) (China)

+As well as other options:

-- If an external partner agrees to cover half the cost (approx. £35k over three years), the university can match the other half of the cost.
+- **Partnership**: If an external partner agrees to cover half the cost (approx. £35k over three years), the university can match the other half of the cost.
 Useful for applied projects and collaborations with **startups, private companies or NGOs**.
+- **Collaboration**: Many universities allow for co-supervisorship.
+This means that you could do the main part of your PhD in another university (for instance in France), and come to Sussex sporadically as part of a collaboration.
+Note that official frameworks can exist for this type of configurations, such as the [*cotutelles*](https://u-paris.fr/cotutelle-internationale-de-these/) in France.

 Check-out this [*how to apply*](https://www.sussex.ac.uk/study/phd/apply) guide for additional information.